bamunson/rcbtools/README.md

 import matplotlib.pyplot as plt

-p = rcbtools.profile2dict('profile1.data') # Create a dict of values from a MESA profile (column headers are keys) plt.semilogy(p["mass"],10**p["logT"]) # Create log plot of temperature v mass
+p = rcbtools.profile2dict('profile1.data') # Create a dict of values from a MESA profile (column headers are keys) p.keys() # See a list of available keys for the dictionary "p" plt.semilogy(p["mass"],10**p["logT"]) # Create log plot of temperature v mass

 abunds = rcbtools.makeabund('profile1.data') # Create a dict of elements from MESA profile